Arithmetic finiteness of very irregular varieties: Introduction

 \subsection{Nondensity of integral points}

-We now work again over the number field~$K$ as in \cref{IntroThmExtrinsic}.
-Resetting notation, let $A$ be an abelian scheme over~$\cO_{K, \Sigma}$.
-Let~$S$ be a smooth separated finite type scheme over $\cO_{K, \Sigma}$ with geometrically connected generic fiber, and $\cX$ a smooth $S$-scheme of finite type with geometrically connected fibers of dimension $d$.
-We say that a morphism of $S$-schemes $f\colon \cX \to A_S$ has \emph{big monodromy for most tuples of torsion characters} if for some (equivalently,~any) embedding $\sigma\colon K\into \bbC$ the family $\cX_\sigma \to A_{S,\sigma}$ does so.
+We now work again over the number field~$K$.
+Given a variety~$S$ over~$K$ we say that its \emph{integral points are not Zariski dense} if for any finite extension~$K'$ of~$K$, any finite set of primes~$\Sigma'$ in~$K'$ and any flat scheme~$\cS$ over~$\cO_{K, \Sigma}$ with generic fiber~$S_{K'}$, the subset is not Zariski dense in~$S_{K'}$.
+Let~$A$ be an abelian variety over~$K$,~$S$ a smooth geometrically connected variety over~$K$, and~$\cX$ a smooth~$S$-scheme of finite type with geometrically connected fibers of dimension~$d$.
+We say that a morphism of~$S$-schemes~$f\colon \cX \to A_S$ has \emph{big monodromy for most tuples of torsion characters} if for some (equivalently,~any) embedding~$\sigma\colon K\into \bbC$ the family~$\cX_\sigma \to A_{S,\sigma}$ does so.
 We prove the following new nondensity result for integral points, whose range of application goes far beyond families of subvarieties of abelian varieties: